TheFelixLive/Timer-V/README.md

 [^1]: This feature is experimental while using hardcore
 [^2]: While hardcore, they remain survival but invulnerable, until a mob 1 shots you e.g. the warden
+[^3]: You may need to confirm the update process several times.
+Under certain circumstances, not all data can be transferred.